-With timber frame, much of the work takes place off-site, in a clean and dry workshop which greatly reduces the impact of poor weather on the build schedule.
+With a timber frame home, much of the work takes place off-site, in a clean and dry workshop which greatly reduces the impact of poor weather on the build schedule.
 With the controlled condition of the workshop, all the guesswork is taken out of the construction time, making the budget completely predictable.

 At Kudos, whether we’re providing and installing the timber frame core, or taking a build from the concept stage to full completion, our number one concern is bringing the project in on budget.
 We take great care to price every element with accuracy, making sure there are no nasty surprises and nothing is left to chance.